-Nine players who did next to nothing at Barca but shone after leaving
+Nine players who did next to nothing at Barcelona but shone after leaving

 Trying to establish yourself at Barcelona is a tough task – so it should come as no surprise that a number of players that failed to make the grade at the Camp Nou shone elsewhere after leaving.

-Some may struggle under the spotlight, others may struggle to get a sniff ahead of Lionel f*cking Messi.
+Some may struggle under the spotlight, others may struggle to get a sniff ahead of some of their superstars.
 Either way, it’s understandable.

 We’ve taken a look at nine players sold by Barca since 2000 to produce their best form after leaving the club.